Serbian Progressive Party: 2020–2022: Supermajority in the National Assembly

-2023–present
+2023–present: Change in leadership

-In February 2023, two MPs as well as two members of the City Assembly of Belgrade formerly affiliated with the Serbian Party Oathkeepers defected to SNS, citing their disapproval with their former party's leader.
-Later that month, another member of the City Assembly of Belgrade defected to SNS.
-Beginning in September 2022, speculations arose whether Vučić would form a separate political party.
-Vučić confirmed the formation of the People's Movement for the State, a political movement, in March 2023.
-Vučić also announced that SNS will hold a party assembly on 27 May 2023.
+In February 2023, two MPs as well as two members of the City Assembly of Belgrade formerly affiliated with the Serbian Party Oathkeepers (SSZ) defected to SNS, citing their disapproval with their former party's leader.
+Later that month, another member of the City Assembly of Belgrade defected to SNS, while in March 2023, an MP that was previously a member of the Movement for the Restoration of the Kingdom of Serbia (POKS) defected to SNS.
+Better Serbia, led by its only MP Dragan Jovanović, merged into SNS in April. Žika Gojković, the former leader of POKS, joined SNS in late October 2023.